DataDog/hiring-engineers/answers.md

   - role:pgs
   - env:poc
 ```
 Once your yaml is defined you can start/restart the agent by `service datadog_agent restart` and it should start reporting info.
 If you don't believe its working you can check what it is doing with ` datadog-agent status` .
-If that tells you that something like "Could not reach agent" you can check /var/log/datadog/ to see what happened.
+If that tells you that something like "Could not reach agent" you can check /`var/log/datadog/agent.log` to see what happened.
 Once its started you should see an event in your datadog panel as well as a host in the host map with the tags defined in your yaml file.
 ![tags](/tags.png)

  The next step was to install a database.
 I installed Postgres from yum and started it up.
 Following the instructions on the integration page , the first step is to create a user to allow datadog to talk to my database.
 Once the user was setup and tested with the provided command you are ready to let the agent know you want it to monitor Postgres.
-This is done by creating a yaml file in /etc/datadog-agent/conf.d/postgres.d from the provided example.
+This is done by creating a yaml file in `/etc/datadog-agent/conf.d/postgres.d`from the provided example.
 To get started all you need to add is your login information you created in the previous step.
  ```
  init_config: